21 Brilliant Facts about Barack Obama

 Obama’s terms as President may be behind us now, but how much do you know about the ex-leader?
-Here are a few interesting facts you may not know about the Democratic trailblazer.
+Here are a few interesting facts about Barack Obama you might not know.

 Despite claims from several people that Obama was born outside of the US, his birthplace is Honolulu in Hawaii.